2025-2026 ACT Exam Changes: What Do They Mean for You?

 This just in: changes to ACT testing are coming!
-The CEO of the ACT announced in July 2024 that students can expect major ACT changes beginning in spring 2025.
+The CEO of the ACT announced in July 2024 that students could expect major ACT changes beginning in spring 2025 and continuing through spring 2026.

-So, what exactly will the biggest ACT test changes be?
-In this article, we’ll share everything we already know about the ACT exam changes, including:
+So, what exactly are the biggest ACT test changes?
+In this article, we’ll share everything we know about the ACT exam changes, including:

-- When the upcoming changes in ACT testing will go into effect
+• When the changes in ACT testing go into effect

-- How the test will be shortened, including adjustments to reading passages
+• How the test is shortened, including adjustments to reading passages

 Let’s dive in!